 Direction Island is the second largest of a group of ten islands and atolls unofficially called the Mackerel Islands.
 Two of the islands, Thevenard Island and Direction Island, have accommodation for tourists.
 It is one of the few places in the world where people can rent their own island for a holiday or vacation stay.
 Direction Island can be reached by a ferry service operating from the mainland at Onslow or by recreational boats.
 For vessels under 6 metres in length, there is a private boat mooring at the island.

-Looking for hikes and trails in Direction Island or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Direction Island?
+Try these trails with a similar difficulty grade.

 Track grade